rollerworks/search/README.md

 Including a special format called FilterQuery which provides a user-friendly syntax for creating any type of condition.

-Each input processor transforms the input a normalized format, and ensures that no malformed data is passed to the storage layer.
+Each input processor transforms the input to a normalized format, and ensures that no malformed data is passed to the storage layer.

 * Array